 Yes, there are set due dates each month, but you can make your payment any day before or on the due date.

-No. Even though the semester option is always available, you may enroll for the academic year in the fall semester.
+Yes, enrollment is by semester only.
 Enrollment is open approximately 45 days before the first payment is due each semester.

 Students and authorized users may set up a payment plan.
 Authorized user may enroll the student, or the student may enroll themselves.
 Authorized users may pay on a plan set up by the student, but students may not pay on a plan set up by an authorized user.